-Section 2 - Museums with Distinguished Dutch Art Collections
+SECTION 2 - Museums with Distinguished Dutch Art Collections

 This section includes those collections which are distinguished by representing some aspect of Dutch painting or one particular painter in a way which makes them unique or very important.
 However, there are gaps in each one which prevent the collections from being described as comprehensive.

 A recently redesigned museum showing the history of Amsterdam.
-The most important surviving collection of group portraits in existence is exhibited here, along with numerous topographical pictures relating to Amsterdam in the 17th century.
+The most important surviving collection of group portraits in existence is exhibited here, along with numerous topographical pictures relating to Amsterdam in the seventeenth century.

 Important pictures by Hals and Hobbema.
 Many minor landscape and genre painters are represented.